AugustinaOkonkwo/AugustinaOkonkwo/README.md

 Hi, I’m Augustina Okonkwo, a Data analyst with strong background in Mathematics.

-I am analytically curious with proficiency working with Python and Power BI.
+I am analytically curious with proficiency working with Python,Power BI and SQL.

-I am currently learning SQL.

 I enjoy analyzing and visualizing data to make better and informed decisions.